October 12 2021

-The futuristic idea of on-demand air taxis or “flying cars,” depicted in science fiction, is fast becoming a reality due to technological advancements in VTOL aircraft design, power systems, AI and fly-by-wire automation.
+The futuristic idea of on-demand air taxis or “flying cars,” depicted in science fiction, is fast becoming a reality due to technological advancements in VTOL aircraft design, power systems, AI, communications and fly-by-wire automation.

 Electric aircraft are being considered for regional routes, flights generally less than 500 miles between smaller regional airports, which account for nearly half of all global flights.
 These intercity flights will soon be within the range of most proposed electrically powered aircraft.

-The federal government maintains about 3,000 general aviation airports that have no scheduled passenger flights, but can be developed for point-to-point electrically powered aircraft service.
+The federal government maintains about 3,000 general aviation airports that have no scheduled passenger flights, which can be developed for point-to-point electrically powered aircraft service.

 Among the advantages of electric aircraft are clean emissions, better acoustics, less complex flight controls, autonomous capability, increased safety on the ground, superior maneuverability and reduced expenses related to operations, maintenance and repair.

-Stakeholders shaping the integration of electric aircraft, and advanced air mobility (AAM) vehicles in general, include aircraft manufacturers, ridesharing companies, governmental regulatory agencies and civil transportation authorities, all of whom are working toward establishing standards and overcoming the multitude of issues involved with AAM application.
+Stakeholders shaping the integration of electric aircraft, and advanced air mobility (AAM) vehicles in general, include aircraft manufacturers, ride sharing companies, governmental regulatory agencies and civil transportation authorities, all of whom are working toward establishing standards and overcoming the multitude of issues involved with AAM implementation.